Research

-Rose Hill has established a collaborative partnership with the University of Guelph to propel forward the scientific investigation of Psilocybin-containing fungi.
-This alliance is structured around two distinct research objectives:
+Rose Hill has teamed up with the University of Guelph to advance the scientific study of psilocybin-containing fungi.

 This project consists of two primary objectives; the chemical characterization of selected strains of P. cubensis mushrooms, comparing their profiles when cultivated in a commercial facility in Jamaica and under controlled conditions at the University of Guelph.
 This part of the project will provide chemical profiles of each strain in both settings.